arturfabricio/project-mlops/reports/README.md

 >
 > Answer:

 The major use we gave to Weights and Biases (wandb) was on the aspect of performing an hyperparameter sweep, as seen [in this figure](figures/our_sweep.png).
 We aimed at using wandb to determine what were the optimal set of hyperparameters, namely, number of epochs, learning rate, and batch size, that would maximized the obtained validation accuracy obtained in the training process.
 It should be noted that as you can see in the aforementioned picture, all the sets of hyperparameters maximized the validation accuracy to 100%.
 This is because the model here is training on a very small set of images (400), so the model overfitted greatly.
 This is because we didn't have time as well as GCP credits to train the model with the full 101000 images of the datatset.
 None the less, this exemplifies an implementation of the hyperparameter sweep functionality of wandb in our code.
 Furthermore, we also logged several other parameters, such as graphs for the validation and accuracy loss and accuracy, which are also relevant indicatiors of the training process.
 This can be observed [here](figures/our_loss_acc.png).
 Furthermore, one more logging capibility of wandb is to be able to record system parameters, as seen [here](figures/our_system.png).
-These give us an insight into the GPU performance (if one is being used) in the form of Memory Allocated, Temperature, etc.
+These give us an insight into the GPU performance (if one is being used) in the form of Memory Allocated, Temperature, etc. --- question 14 fill here --- Artur (writting - DONE) + Lucas (picture)

 ### Question 15